wangqinNick/tp/docs/UserGuide.md

 ### 1 Introduction

-Repository Assistant with a Versatile Interface (ra.VI) is a desktop app for managing tasks, deadlines, and notes, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, ra.VI can manage your tasks faster than traditional GUI apps.\
+Repository Assistant with a Versatile Interface (ra.VI) is a desktop app for managing tasks, deadlines, and timetable, optimized for use via a Command Line Interface (CLI).
+If you can type fast, ra.VI can manage your tasks and timetable faster than traditional GUI apps.
-ra.VI helps you to manage your tasks, and their corresponding deadlines with ease.
-It can also help you plan your timetable and being organised keeps you ahead of the curve.

 ### 1.1 About